 So I hunted around for an alternative shampoo bar and decided upon a transitioning shampoo bar from AB Studio which I bought at the Zero Waste Festival in June.
-I really liked the smell of this soap and it lathered up very well but my hair definitely didn’t like it.
+I really liked the smell of this soap and it lathered up very well but my hair definitely didn’t like this shampoo bar.
 I was told that it can take hair a while to get used to their shampoo bars so I persevered for 5 weeks, at the end of which my crown was lank and greasy and my ends were straw-like.
 Not a good look!

 The last shampoo bar I trialled was the vegan Rosemary and Seasalt soap from Clarkes of Dublin.
 This isn’t branded as a shampoo bar but a friend who used it as one said they found it good, plus the supplier said it would be suitable as a shampoo bar.
 The soap smells lovely, is a good size and lathers up well, but from the very first wash I could feel the residue building up on my hair.

-I will say that I thought the smell from the shampoo bars were all fantastic and I felt that the soap from AB Studio’s seemed to reduce the least of all of the bars I tested, with the Airmid bar a close second.
+I felt that the soap from AB Studio’s seemed to reduce the least of all of the bars I tested, with the Airmid bar a close second.
 I found the Lush soap melted away extremely quickly and although the cheapest initially cost me the most in the long run.